 Hearing aids acoustically amplify sound and rely on the responsiveness of sensory cells in the inner ear to receive and transmit the sound to the brain.
 For those individuals with severe to profound sensorineural hearing loss, the sensory cells of the inner ear are often damaged or destroyed.
 Cochlear implants convey sound by converting acoustic signals into electrical patterns, which are then delivered directly to the auditory nerve fibers, bypassing structures of the inner ear.
-Click here for more information and to view video animations.
+More information and animations about the difference between hearing aids and cochlear implants.

 The answer to this question should be made on an individual basis.
 Some of the potential advantages for wearing a hearing aid in the non-implanted ear include:

 However, some individuals find that wearing a hearing aid in the opposite ear is more distracting than helpful.
 One consideration is if you are receiving your cochlear implant in your better-hearing ear or your poorer-hearing ear.
 If the better-hearing ear is implanted, you may find no added benefit from a hearing aid in the poorer-hearing ear.
 If the poorer-hearing ear is implanted, you may find some added benefit from wearing a hearing aid in the better-hearing ear.
 To determine what works best for you, try different listening situations with your cochlear implant alone and then add your hearing aid.
 Does it help or make things worse?
 Your audiologist can help you determine appropriate hearing aid use for your individual needs.